 P.I.T.I is short for:

-Interest is the amount charged to the consumer for borrowing funds to purchase a home.
-The interest you pay each month will be determined by your Kansas City mortgage rate.
-It is a percentage of the outstanding principal, which is the amount on the loan that still needs to be repaid.
+Interest is the amount charged for borrowing funds to purchase a home.
+The interest you pay each month will be determined by your mortgage rates and can be either fixed or variable.
+It’s a percentage of the outstanding principal, which is the amount on the loan that still needs to be repaid.

-Since these values can change over time, it’s important that you keep close watch on your home’s assessed value as well as your local tax policy.
+Since these values can change over time, it’s a good idea to watch your home’s assessed value and local tax policy.
 The portion of your monthly mortgage payment associated with taxes and insurance will be held in escrow until it’s due.

-When you buy a home, you will be required to purchase a homeowner’s insurance policy.
+When you buy a home with a mortgage, you will be required to purchase a homeowner’s insurance policy.
 Most borrowers are supposed to carry a homeowner’s insurance policy until their home is paid off in full.
-Remember to keep in mind that you may also need to have private mortgage insurance depending on the size of your down payment.
-This factor will increase your mortgage payment each month.
+You may also need private mortgage insurance depending on the size of your down payment.
+This factor will also be added to your mortgage payment.